Who we are

 Ms. Ronit Medina Geva, Head of Finance, HR and Administration

-Ms. Tima Rabie, Logistics Coordinator
+Ms. Tima Rabie, Logistics

 Ms. Einav Horev, Research Assistant